RoySadaka/lpd/README.md

 ## Callbacks
 Will be used to perform actions at various stages.
-Some common callbacks are available under ``lpd.callbacks``, and you can also create your own, more detailes below.
+Some common callbacks are available under ``lpd.callbacks``, and you can also create your own, more details below.
 In a callback, ``apply_on_phase`` (``lpd.enums.Phase``) will determine the execution phase,
 and ``apply_on_states`` (``lpd.enums.State`` or ``list(lpd.enums.State)``) will determine the execution states
 These are the current available phases and states, more might be added in future releases